wp-plugins/iflychat/readme.txt

 1. **Popup Format** - Open multiple chat windows (both rooms and one-to-one) next to each other and chat simultaneously.
 This screenshot shows a website with 600+ concurrent users.
 2. **Embed Format** - Make your chat (room) larger and roomier by embedding it into a page.
 Fully customizable CSS.
+3. **Group Chat** - Group chat enables users to chat in groups.
+Users can chat with specific set of people simultaneously.

 == Frequently Asked Questions ==